spyysalo/annodoc/index.md

 #### Ann format: attribute annotations

-Attribute annotation associate either a binary flag (e.g. `IsName`) or a key-value pair (e.g. `Tense:Past`) with another annotation, such as an entity mention (textbound) or an event annotation.
+Attribute annotation associate either a binary flag (e.g. `IsName`) or a key-value pair (e.g. `Tense`, `Past`) with another annotation, such as an entity mention (textbound) or an event annotation.

-    A1 Test:Past E1
+    A1 IsName T4
-    A2 IsName T4
+    A2 Tense E1 Past

 #### Ann format: relation annotations